The Guard Post: Plot

 In a matter of hours, the disease that inflicted the men of 506 will be present in the new men as well.
-Doc surmises that a rabic-like virus infects the men, making them turn violent and kill each other, but he does not know how the infection spreads.
-Moreover, it has remission period, that all the rashes are disappeared and the consciousness is back to normal, like perfectly normal healthy man, but ironically that period is most dangerous.
-After elapsing multiple remission periods, the rashes appear all around the body and even pours out abscess, thus becoming very violent.
-Even the victim's body is split in half, the victim is still alive and attacks the target.
+Doc surmises that a rabies-like virus infects the men, making them turn violent and kill each other, but he does not know how the infection spreads.
+Moreover, it has remission period, in which all the rashes have disappeared and consciousness is back to normal, like perfectly normal healthy men, but ironically that period is most dangerous.
+After elapsing multiple remission periods, the rashes appear all around the body and even pours out abscesses, thus becoming very violent.

+As Noh goes through some clues in the diary, he suddenly discovers that the soldier they've interviewed is actually a medic, not Lieutenant Yoo.

+In another flashback where the medic sneaked into the ambulance to see the deceased Kang, it is finally revealed that the medic was lying about everything.
+Kim was actually killed by Lieutenant Yoo and Yoo was the one who had gone out to the forest with the others, not Sergeant Ma.
+However, Lt.
+Yoo made the medic rewrite his report to mislead the higher officials about his wrongdoing.

+As Kwon leaves the ambulance, he is suddenly spotted by a soldier and kills him after noticing the soldier turned into a zombie type monster.
+Kwon tries to escape the post, but crashes into the barriers after Noh started shooting at the ambulance Kwon was driving.
+Kwon gets arrested again after Noh discovers his true identity.
+However, the deceased soldier on the ground starts attacking one of the soldiers, despite being ripped in half.
+Noh shoots at the deceased soldier multiple times, but only kills him with a headshot.
+Kwon gets tied up and thinks back to the time where the real Yoo was blamed for infecting the entire platoon with the mysterious virus.

 Noh, Doc, 1st Lt.
 Bang and the sergeants gather the remaining men for an inspection due to the disease.
 Doc divides up the men according to whether they have the rashes on their bodies.
 However, when Noh orders the infected to strip their weapons and hand them over, they refuse and the soldiers present have a standoff.
 Meanwhile, Kwon, tied up in the generator room, struggles with his bonds and knocks out the electric supply temporarily, blacking out the bunker.